Recipe by The Kitchen at Johnsonville Sausage

 dry white wine

-asparagus, stemmed and cut into 1 inch pieces
+fresh asparagus, trimmed and cut into 1 inch pieces

 shredded Parmesan cheese